streamer-os/ml-diffucoder/README.md

 This software project accompanies the research paper, [DiffuCoder: Understanding and Improving Masked Diffusion Models for Code Generation](https://arxiv.org/abs/2506.20639).

+### Updates

+**MLX support on Apple Silicon is in progress.
+We will make necessary updates to the repository once it is available.**

+- June 4, 2025.
+Update inference usage/examples/demo.
+- June 2, 2025.
+Models are available on Huggingface.
+- June 1, 2025.
+Code is available.

 <div align="center">
 <img src="figs/teaser.png"/>
 </div>